Maximal Free-Space Concentration of Electromagnetic Waves: General Bounds

 Our bounds share a common origin with those of an ``optical eigenmode'' approach~\cite{Mazilu2011}: the quadratic nature of power and momentum flows in electromagnetism.
 A key difference appears to be the choice of figure of merit, as well as the purely computational nature of the optical-eigenmode approach~\cite{Mazilu2011,Kosmeier2011}, using computational projections onto numerical subspaces.
 Above, we have shown that orthogonal projections and physically-motivated Fourier decompositions lead to analytical and semi-analytical bound expressions.

-We show in the SM that in the case of scalar waves in one dimension that our modal-decomposition bounds coincide exactly with those derived by a combination of Fourier analysis and interpolation theory~\cite{Ferreira2006,Levi1965}.
+We show in the SM that, for scalar waves in one dimension, our modal-decomposition bounds coincide exactly with those derived by a combination of Fourier analysis and interpolation theory~\cite{Ferreira2006,Levi1965}.
 In fact, if in the 1D case one were to stack $\Uv_0$ and $\Uv_\mcC$ in a single matrix and multiply by its conjugate transpose then the resulting matrix, $ $, is exactly the matrix of sinc functions that defines the eigenproblem for which prolate spheroidal wave functions (PSWFs) are the eigenvectors~\cite{Slepian1978}.
 Thus, our modal-basis approach can be understood as a vector-valued, multi-dimensional generalization of the PSWF-based Fourier analysis of minimum-energy superoscillatory signals.